Special TLC for Tiny Teeth

 Frequently Asked Questions

-Yes, dental X-rays are considered safe for children.
-Modern technology minimizes radiation exposure.
-X-rays are usually taken only if needed to assess oral health.
+Yes, modern dental X-rays use minimal radiation and are considered safe.
+They are only taken when needed to assess oral health.

-If a cavity is found during the appointment, the dentist will discuss treatment options with you, which may include fillings or other restorative procedures.
+If decay is found, the dentist will discuss available treatment options, which may include fillings or other restorative solutions.